mbeaudru/modern-js-cheatsheet/readme.md

   var myVar = "Nick";
   console.log(myVar); // "Nick" - myVar is accessible inside the function }
-console.log(myVar); // Undefined, myVar is not accessible outside the function.
+console.log(myVar); // Throws a ReferenceError, myVar is not accessible outside the function.
 ```

 Still focusing on the variable scope, here is a more subtle example: